Caltech-IPAC/jupyter_firefly_extensions/README.md

 If developing `firefly_client`, be sure to clone the `firefly_client` repository (https://github.com/Caltech-IPAC/firefly_client) and then do `pip install -e .` from inside its directory.

+Make sure you have nodejs >=18.0.0 installed on your system or virtual environment.
+It's required for building TS/JS source.
+In conda environment, you can install it using `conda install nodejs`

 _Then:_
 ```bash